 Ferguson is another one who, even when it became clear she had misrepresented what the tweet’s author was claiming, left the tweet live with no clarification nor any update accepting she had misrepresented the intended message.
 A journalist with even basic entry-level integrity would have tweeted a follow-up tweet to the thread saying that Paul Frew had clarified the point he was making.
 Again, this points to a refusal by this small rabble to accept when they get things wrong.
 Again, the truth and facts suffer at the altar of egos and agendas.

 This is, unfortunately, what passes for journalism in Northern Ireland these days.
-Maybe Ferguson should ponder on why not many are eager to buy her cups of tea!
+Maybe Ferguson should ponder on why it is that so few are eager to buy her cups of tea!

 These are only a few of the Twitter accounts displaying such comprehension deficits and agendas.
 But the evidence is clear, for these people, it isn’t about truth or facts, but rather it’s about narratives and agendas.
 These types exist within an echo chamber wherein back-patting and ego-stroking are more akin to mating rituals.
 They only step outside this chamber for brief spells to attack, and when they do, they do so with their drone brethren in tow.
 When challenged and corrected, they quickly retreat to the sanctuary of the echo chamber, wherein they console each other, get the mating rituals going again and prepare for the next onslaught.

 Such was the hysteria and misinformation that arose from the decontextualised tweets that even Ralph Hewitt, of the Belfast Telegraph, stepped in to add some clarity to the matter.
 Still, all of the above allowed their tweets to remain.
 As stated elsewhere, this is a good example of when narratives and agendas supersede the need for truth and honesty.
 Truth and honesty in this case are subjective.
 It doesn’t matter to this rabble that they misrepresented the words of an elected representative.
 It doesn’t matter that their misrepresentation resulted in a pile-on of that elected representative.
 What matters to them is being in control of the narrative.
-If the truth has to suffer along the way, it’s a price worth paying for them.
+What matters to them is to be seen to be virtuous and right.
+If the truth has to suffer along the way, it’s a price worth paying they’d argue.